kubeshop/monokle-core/packages/validation/docs/core-plugins.md

 | MTD-<name>-annotation  | metadata/<name>-annotation  | Validate the specified annotation as configured.                                                                                                                                                                                                |

-### Open Policy Agent
+### Security Policies

 A collection of security rules based on the work of the DefSec team at Aqua Security, a big shout-out to them
 as full credit for these rules goes to them.
 You can find the source of their Rego policies [here](https://github.com/aquasecurity/defsec).

+Security Policies are implemented using Open Policy Agent (OPA) and written in Rego.
 Under the hood we compile the corresponding Rego policies into a WebAssembly module that handles the validation.

 There are no settings for this plugin.